Zequez/logseq-vault/pages/Nervous System.md

-- Electric network inside human beings that generates energetic fields
+- Electric network inside human beings [[Physical Body]] that resonates in different frequencies to interact with life.